-At visible wavelengths, surface reflected and underwater scattered radiation over oceans can be highly polarized.
+The group noted that at visible wavelengths, surface reflected and underwater scattered radiation over oceans can be highly polarized.

 Recommendation 11: RT modelers are encouraged to develop surface emissivity models in the visible that include polarization.

 Action RTSP-15: RTSP working group co-chairs to compile a list of available surface emissivity models in the visible.